 Yes, tap water in Israel is safe and drinkable nearly everywhere in Israel.
 That said, your body may not be used to certain minerals in the water, which may upset your stomach.
 If you are concerned, large water bottles are sold nearly everywhere throughout the country and are very inexpensive.

 Hebrew is the main language spoken in Israel, though English and Arabic are also widely spoken and understood.
 Israel also has a large Russian population and attracts visitors from around the world, so it is not uncommon to hear a wide variety of languages being spoken throughout the country.

 Yes, it is safe to visit Israel.
 Though situated in a precarious position amongst unfriendly countries in the Middle East, Israeli security and the military are some of the best in the world, which has developed out of necessity.
 Though you should feel safe in Israel, it is always important to take regular precautions as you would when traveling anywhere, which includes not walking alone at night, avoiding demonstrations and protests, and always being conscious of your surroundings.

 4. What is the best time of year to visit Israel?

-Though summertime in Israel attracts a large amount of visitors, the best time to visit the country would be in the spring or fall months when temperatures are pleasantly mild and there are less tourists.
-Destinations like the Dead Sea and Eilat are warm year round and the rest of the country enjoys moderate temperatures throughout the year, so you will be comfortable visiting at any time.
+Though summertime in Israel attracts a large number of visitors, the best time to visit the country would be in the spring or fall months when temperatures are pleasantly mild and there are fewer tourists.
+Destinations like the Dead Sea and Eilat are warm year-round and the rest of the country enjoys moderate temperatures throughout the year, so you will be comfortable visiting at any time.